contextureai/contexture/internal/version/README.md

 # Version Package

-This package provides comprehensive build-time version information for the Contexture CLI application.
-It captures essential metadata about the binary including version, commit hash, build date, and runtime environment details.
+This package provides build-time version information for the application.
+It captures metadata including the version, commit hash, build date, and runtime environment details, which are embedded into the binary at compile time via `ldflags`.

-## Purpose

-The version package serves as the central source of truth for application versioning and build metadata.
-It enables the CLI to report detailed version information to users and supports debugging by providing build context.

-## Key Features
+## Features

-- **Build-time Variables**: Version, commit hash, build date, and builder information set via ldflags during compilation
+- **Build-time Variables**: Captures version, commit hash, build date, and builder information.
-- **Runtime Information**: Automatically captures Go version and platform (OS/architecture)
+- **Runtime Information**: Automatically includes the Go version and platform (OS/architecture).
-- **Multiple Output Formats**: Short version string for basic usage, detailed output for comprehensive information
+- **Multiple Output Formats**: Provides both a short version string and a detailed output.
-- **Default Fallbacks**: Graceful handling when build-time variables aren't set (defaults to "dev" and "unknown")
+- **Default Fallbacks**: If build-time variables are not set, it defaults to `dev` for the version and `unknown` for other fields.

-## Usage Within Project
+## Usage

-This package is used by:
+This package is primarily used by:
-- **App Package**: For version commands and CLI metadata
+- The `app` package for the `version` command and other CLI metadata.
-- **Rule Variable Manager**: For template variable substitution in rules
+- The rule variable manager for template variable substitution.

 ### Version Information Flow